pontojasko/ainomeator/README.md

 ## Overview

 > [!WARNING]
-> **Note:** This is an experimental project.
+> This is an experimental project.
 The AI models under the hood can still make mistakes.
 We warmly welcome any suggestions, feedback, or pull requests to help improve the classification pipelines!

-Exporting stems from modern DAWs or receiving poorly named tracks from clients usually means spending hours manually renaming, coloring, and organizing the session before you can even start mixing.

-AI Nomeator offloads this heavy lifting to a background AI processor.
-By utilizing a hybrid model approach (combining local CNNs and cloud-based Gemini), it accurately identifies the instruments playing in each stem and automatically organizes your entire Reaper project.

-A fully structured, color-coded, and properly named Reaper session ready for mixing in minutes, saving you hours of tedious administrative work.

 ---